 “One Take Woody” Gets A Son – 1937

 Film director Woodbridge Strong Van Dyke is mostly forgotten today to many movie fans.
-He was a good director, and was known in the film industry for working very quickly, shooting many scenes in one take.
+He was a good director, and known in the film industry for working quickly, shooting many scenes in one take.
 This earned him the nickname “One Take Woody” and “One Take Van Dyke.”

 He directed 90 films during his career and is best remembered for; Tarzan The Ape Man (1932), The Thin Man (1934), and San Francisco (1936) for which he was nominated for the Acadamy Award for Best Director.